TommyBetz/Stock-Brokers/README.md

 ### News Data

-The [News Data](https://www.kaggle.com/rmisra/news-category-dataset) used grabbed from [Kaggle](https://www.kaggle.com/datasets).
+The [News Data](https://www.kaggle.com/rmisra/news-category-dataset) is grabbed from [Kaggle](https://www.kaggle.com/datasets).

 ### Twitter Data

-Instructions & File Name
+The [Twitter Data](https://archive.org/search.php?query=collection%3Atwitterstream&sort=-publicdate&page=1) is collected from the Internet Archive collection of twitter stream.

+We then downloaded all datasets onto the cluster and ran FILE to ..... *EDIT*

 ### Historic Stock Data